alexReshetnyak/Nodejs-Microservices-plus-React/ticketing/README.md

 `kubectl get services`
 `kubectl describe service posts-srv`
 To access service - <minikube ip>:<NodePort_for_posts-srv>/posts
-(use command `minikube service posts-srv --url` result: http://192.168.99.100:31725)
+If you are running Minikube locally, use minikube ip to get the external IP: `minikube ip` (use command `minikube service posts-srv --url` result: http://192.168.99.100:31725)

+## Install Helm and NGINX Ingress Controller:
+`curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3`
+`chmod 700 get_helm.sh`
+`./get_helm.sh`

+`helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx` `helm install alexey-release ingress-nginx/ingress-nginx` (optional) Verify: `kubectl get services`

+If you need to deal with Server Side Rendering (SSR) and send a HTTP request from one pod (where your Next.js App is running) to one of your microservice (that is running in a different pod), before the page is even rendered, you can send the request to http://alexey-release-ingress-nginx-controller.default.svc.cluster.local

 ## Create ClusterIP Service: